 How To Get On An Honors Student Path in Middle School

 Who isn’t proud to have honors students in their family?
 Honors courses are offered for advanced students who consistently show academic aptitude that exceeds their grade level, often as early as elementary school.
 As teachers and directors of honors programs know, honors students are developed, not discovered.
 In other words, becoming an honors student, like most types of success, is not solely dependent on innate abilities.
+If you have a middle schooler who appears to be an above-average (or way above-average) student, now is the time to look into programs that can help your child reach her or his potential.
+Students who finish middle school on a faster track have many advantages entering high school.

-Everyone Is Not on an Ivy League Track … and That’s Fine
+But, Everyone Is Not on an Ivy League Track … and That’s Fine

 Before we launch into the main point of this post, I want to start with an important caveat: we are not encouraging every student to get on an Ivy League track!
 In fact, we hate to see children pushed to unrealistic levels when their innate abilities may not match the most elite students.
 As parents, it’s our job to carefully assess our children and help each one reach his or her potential.
 Our programs will help all students reach their potential, but it’s not our goal to turn everyone into an Ivy Leaguer.
 Needless to say, there are a lot of hugely successful people who didn’t attend an Ivy League school and plenty of failures who did.